morshed-seu/github-pages-with-jekyll/index.md

+# Hello World

-# Welcome to my blog
+Welcome to my blog.
 I'm glad you are here.
-I plan to talk about ...
+I will be adding contents as i learn and grow.
+Please bear with me for the time being.